Linho1219/LinhoNotes/高级英语(文化)/3 Culture Shock Intercultural Communication.md

-3 Culture Shock Intercultural Communication
+# Chapter 3: Culture Shock Intercultural Communication

 *You step into a new cultural world.
 Everything around you is new.
 You begin to adapt.
 But, this process takes time.*

-# 1 Feelings of Culture Shock
+## 1 Feelings of Culture Shock

 The term, culture shock, was introduced to describe the anxiety produced when a person moves to a completely new environment, especially when a person arrives in a new country where he is confronted with a new cultural environment.
 This term expresses the lack of direction, the feeling of not knowing what to do or how to do things in a new environment, and not knowing what is appropriate or inappropriate.